typelevel/typelevel.github.com/collections/_posts/2025-08-19-evolving-typelevel.md

 However, we have not had a well-defined legal status.

 We have decided it is time to become a legally-recognized organization.
-To that end, we are forming the Typelevel Foundation, a nonprofit organization incorporated in the state of California.
-Additionally, we are applying for 501(c)(3) tax-exempt status from the IRS, but this process will take several months.
+To that end, we are forming the Typelevel Foundation, a nonprofit organization incorporated in the United States, in the state of California.
+Additionally, we are applying for
+501(c)(3) tax-exempt status from the IRS, but this process will take several months.

 The initial Board of Directors for the Foundation will be: